Zen-Master-SoSo/pygame-dialog/README.md

 # pygame_dialog

-Provides classes for making user interface dialogs with pygame, including GridLayout, HorizontalLayout, VerticalLayout, Label, Button, Textbox, and Dialog.
+Provides classes for making user interface dialogs with pygame, including GridLayout, HorizontalLayout, VerticalLayout, Label, Button, Textbox, Radio, and Dialog.

 As of this initial commmit, this code can only produce standalone dialogs.
 It would be nice to be able to create a dialog which can "dock" to part of the pygame display.
 (For future development!)

 You can generate a dialog by passing the definition to the Dialog constructor: